 PAL & CPA are banned in Europe because they failed several European Safety checks.
 It is nothing got to do with whether they fly there now or not .....

 Are they safe: IMO all the airlines in The Philippines are reasonably safe.
 Most of the planes are either new or near new.
-I suppose that does not matter if they are not maintained to the highest standard. almost 2 years agoAnswered by Patrick via WorldNomads.com
+I suppose that does not matter if they are not maintained to the highest standard. over 8 years agoAnswered by Patrick via WorldNomads.com

-European Union band PAL into European countries because PHIL Gov failed to pay their arrears in paying the German built Terminal II almost 2 years agoAnswered by Al via WorldNomads.com
+European Union band PAL into European countries because PHIL Gov failed to pay their arrears in paying the German built Terminal II over 8 years agoAnswered by Al via WorldNomads.com

 Why can't the European union allow airlines like Philippine airlines...
-It's like they only allow rich countries that have rich airlines from around the world and the don't allow poor countries carriers from Africa, Philippines and others... over 1 year agoAnswered by The Philippines via WorldNomads.com
+It's like they only allow rich countries that have rich airlines from around the world and the don't allow poor countries carriers from Africa, Philippines and others... about 8 years agoAnswered by The Philippines via WorldNomads.com

 It doesnt matter whether your country is rich or not (Despite being a progressive country, South Koreas flag carrier is the fifth unsafest).
 It is how you manage those planes and implement aviation safety measures.
 Remember there are only two major suppliers of civilian aircraft: Airbus & Boeing.
 Most airline operators buy from these two competing companies.
 The difference lies on how these airline operators manage their toys and exercise safety.